 And now secondary school students in the Northern Territory are able to start gaining valuable industry skills in a field they enjoy while completing their secondary school education.

-In school, in year ten, I really had no goal.
+In school, in Year 10, I really had no goal.
 I knew I liked working with cars and started doing a Certificate II with CDU while still in school